Top 7 Earth Trek Shows of the Seventies

 The returns had been diminishing with each film.
 The box office from Conquest of the Planet of the Apes had been weak but good enough that there was some debate at the studio about a sixth movie.
 But then something odd happened.

 ABC owned the broadcast rights to the Planet of the Apes movies, after the first showing they didn’t do much in the primetime ratings.
 But then the affiliates started showing them in the afternoon, in sequence, during sweeps months, calling it the “Going Ape Week.”
 The after-school ratings were huge.
+Hell, I can even remember the commercials for it, they would show a montage while playing Yes, We Have No Bananas.

-Consequently, ABC asked the studio, ‘how about a series?’
+Consequently, ABC asked the studio, ‘How about a series?’

-They shrugged and said, “sure.
+They shrugged and said, “Sure.
 Less risk for us than another movie given that you have to buy it.”

 It was kind of a demi-sequel to the first movie.
 Doctor Zeus was back, and he made specific mention of previous astronauts.
 For obvious reasons, they couldn’t reference Beneath the Planet of the Apes.
 Also, the humans were intelligent although still oppressed by the monkeys.